lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab6.md

 * 5 points: correctly update HP of loser if not a tie.
 * 5 points: modify the name of a character if it gets 0 or fewer HP.
-* 5 points: store your `Character` definition and at least one function protoptye in a header file.
+* 5 points: store your `Character` definition and at least one function prototype in a header file.
 * 5 points: use at least two `.c` files.
 * 5 points: include a header guard in your header file.
 * 5 points: print information about the program's run in a pleasing manner